Membership

 These groups hold events which are popular with members who gain experience and ‘one to one’ contact with other members.
 Often the photographs taken during these events become entries for competitions or galleries.

-The Practical Group is led by Richard Chapman.
+The Practical Group.
 They meet all year round at various venues to gain a wide experience.
 It is open to all members who want a more social dimension to their photography.
 Working on the principal that two heads are better than one, it aims to encourage co-operation in the pursuit of better pictures.
-Sharing ideas and expertise is the hallmark of the group and members of all abilities contribute suggestions and identify possible subjects while “on location”.
+Sharing ideas and expertise is the hallmark of the group and members of all abilities contribute suggestions and identify possible subjects while "on location".
 Sharing of equipment is also encouraged.

-The Friday Studio Group is led by Colin Close.
+The Studio Group.
 This is organised about every 6-8 weeks and is usually limited to a manageable number of members each time.
 Members are drawn from a short list of those who have expressed a desire to attend.
 We organise the hire of a model (male or female) and sometimes a makeup artist and also members bring lights and props to supplement the Society’s equipment.
 We have an excellent range of studio lighting both flash and modern continuous lights with a range of professional backgrounds.

 There are costs involved which the attending members are asked to cover.
 Typically this is up to £20-25 each.